tliut/terraform-aws/README.md

 ***

 ## Summary
-Terraform InfrastructureAsCode(IaC) Creates a highly scalable and HA AWS Cloud Infrastructure with a simple command:
+Terraform IaC-1 allows you to creates a highly scalable and Highly Available (HA) AWS Cloud Infrastructure with a simple command.
+The following cloud resources can be provisioned:

 1. Layer 1 - A Base VPC with the following components:
     * Custom VPC